sys.path.append("/Users/imad/Desktop/")

 - We can use the

-from module spec to get the source code w/o importing it.
+loaderfrom module spec to get the source code w/o importing it.
 They actually create the imported module:

-= spec.loader.create_module(spec) module if not module: = types.ModuleType(spec.name) module __file__ = spec.origin module.= spec.loader module.__loader__ = spec.parent module.__package__ = spec.submodule_search_locations module.__path__ = spec module.__spec__
+module = spec.loader.create_module(spec) if not module: module = types.ModuleType(spec.name) module.__file__ = spec.origin module.__loader__ = spec.loader module.__package__ = spec.parent module.__path__ = spec.submodule_search_locations module.__spec__ = spec- We can create module from spec with

 - Module Spec main info: